Dellonath/fintrust-aws-data-lake/README.md

 - Diagrams or pseudocode for pipelines.
 - Governance and cost control decisions.
 - Evolution plan from MVP to enterprise-scale platform.

+# Conventional Commits

+Use the following commit message types to maintain consistency and clarity in version control:

+- **test**: Indicates the creation or modification of test-related code.
+  _Example: Adding unit tests._

+- **feat**: Introduces a new feature to the project.
+  _Example: Adding a new service, functionality, or endpoint._

+- **refac**: Refactors code without changing business logic or behavior.
+  _Example: Code improvements after a code review._

+- **style**: Formatting or style changes that do not affect the system’s functionality.
+  _Example: Adjusting indentation, removing trailing spaces or comments, updating lint rules._

+- **fix**: Applies a bug fix that resolves an error or incorrect behavior.
+  _Example: Adding error handling for a function returning unexpected results._

+- **chore**: Development-related tasks that don’t affect code logic or tests.
+  _Example: Updating `.gitignore`, configuring eslint, adding Prettier._

+- **docs**: Documentation changes only.
+  _Example: Updating API documentation or README._

+- **build**: Changes that affect the build system or external dependencies.
+  _Example: Adding/removing NPM packages or modifying Gulp configuration._

+- **perf**: Performance improvements.
+  _Example: Replacing `forEach` with `while`, optimizing SQL queries._

+- **ci**: CI/CD configuration changes.
+  _Example: Updating CircleCI, Travis, or GitHub Actions workflows._

+- **revert**: Reverts a previous commit.
+  _Example: Reverting commit `abc123` that caused an issue._